 Show Racism the Red Card (SRtRC)

 is the UK’s largest anti-racism educational charity.
-Founded in 1996, it uses the high-profile status of football and football players to help tackle racism in society.
-The charity works with schools, football clubs, trade unions and companies to deliver unique anti-racism education to children, young people and adults.
-Each year Show Racism the Red Card delivers training to more than 50,000 people across England, Wales and Scotland.
+Founded in 1996, the charity uses the high-profile status of football and football players to help tackle racism in society and works with schools, football clubs, trade unions and companies to deliver unique anti-racism education to children, young people and adults.
+Each year Show Racism the Red Card delivers training to more than 50,000 people across the UK.

 For Usdaw press releases visit: http://www.usdaw.org.uk/news